 Wondering how so much artwork could be lost for so long?

-went to hide the stolen art and the various efforts to salvage them,
+The Rape of Europa illustrates the extreme lengths Nazis went to hide the stolen art and the various efforts to salvage them, from the US army unit devoted to saving antiquities, to partisans sheltering works in their homes.

 Many suspect that Nazi art storehouses remain.
 This week's news suggests they could appear at any time.